Cancer, liver and kidney problems, caused by chlorine disinfection byproducts

 Clearly Filtered® with Affinity® Filtration Technology gives you the power to remove up to 99.5% of chlorine from your tap water, giving you peace of mind that comes from knowing your drinking water is finally clean and safe.
 Basic water filters that rely on simple carbon (like Brita®) or charcoal can also remove chlorine, but not the more harmful disinfection byproducts TTHM and HAA.
 Instead, they allow these harmful chemicals to pass right through the filter into the water you're drinking.
 More sophisticated technology like Clearly Filtered is required to provide this type of contaminant removal.
 What’s more, Clearly Filtered also removes up to 99.9% of Cryptosporidium, a disease-causing microorganism that chlorine cannot eliminate.

-How does Clearly Filtered do at Removing Chlorine?
+How does Clearly Filtered do at Removing Chlorine in tap water?

 Clearly Filtered with